resonance/how-heard/README.md

 To fix:
-- Minify css (remove bulk?)
-- Fix button on JCRT
+- Add date controls to report
+- Add csv export to report
-- Better documentation in code and instructions
+- Better documentation in code
+- Add instructions

-- Merge to Master
+- Merge to master